bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 We have this data set where we have when a new block came in, the node took a snapshot of what was currently in their mempool and we can then compare what we see in the block and what was available for block building and that's what we use to build our alternative blockchains in this Monte Carlo approach and we found some curious clusters already with over 800 transactions where there's a lot of children spending from the same parent and stuff like that.
 So there is some of that going on already, but currently of course mining doesn't exploit that so people aren't doing it on purpose.
 It's just people that are, I don't know, withdrawing from a broker and the broker has such a volume that they pay out to a hundred people at the same time and five of them are immediately try to spend it at the same time but they're competing with each other because it's getting evaluated as five separate child pays for parent attempts whereas we would be evaluating it as a single descendants pay for ancestor constellation.
-So we do the Monte Carlo approach, we run that alternative blockchain that we're building a few times with say 2% of t miners using our new algorithm already.
+So we do the Monte Carlo approach, we run that alternative blockchain that we're building a few times with say 2% of the miners using our new algorithm already.
 What do we do then?

 Clara Shikhelman: 00:43:37